 Bongs are a quintessential part of the cannabis smoking experience.
-Sometimes referred to as a water pipe or bubbler, a bong is a smoking device featuring a bowl for dried weed and a chamber filled with water.
-Smoke bubbles up through the water, which cools and filters it.
-The result is a smooth cannabis smoke with only trace amounts of particulate matter such as tar and ash.
+Sometimes referred to as a water pipe, a bong is a smoking device featuring a bowl for dried weed and a chamber filled with water.
+Smoke bubbles up through the water, which cools and filters it, and the result is smooth cannabis smoke with only trace amounts of particulate matter such as tar and ash.

 Substances in bong water

 Although some of the substances in bong water are toxic, others are desirable, such as cannabinoids.
-The water filters out some of the good and some of the bad, which means that you may need to take more hits with a bong than with a joint to reap the potential benefits of the cannabinoids.
-Not all the weed will burn off, so there could be some residual herb in the bong water, which means lower concentrations of CBD and THC in the smoke that reaches you.
-Some CBD, studied for its many potential therapeutic effects, may be left behind.
-Some THC will also linger in the water, meaning that a bong may not get you as easily high as other types of smoke.
+The water filters out some of the good and some of the bad, which means that you may need to take more hits with a bong than with a joint to reap the full potential benefits of the cannabinoids.

 Image lightbox

-Stagnant bong water, just like water in a puddle, can gather all kinds of bacteria and fungi.
-Yeasts and other microorganisms can also fester in dirty bong water.
+Stagnant bong water, just like water in a puddle, can gather all kinds of bacteria and fungi, and yeasts and other microorganisms can also fester in dirty bong water.
 Under no circumstances should you attempt to drink bong water.
 It's not even advisable to water plants with bong water, as it can contain toxic levels of mold.
 If in doubt, pour the old water down the drain and start fresh.

 How often should I change bong water?

-Ideally, you should use clean, fresh water for every bong session.
+Ideally, you should always use fresh water for every bong session.
 If you don't change the water frequently enough, the bong will be challenging to clean.
-It's also important to change the bong water regularly to remove any potentially carcinogenic materials that the filtration system has released.
+It's also important to change bong water regularly to remove any potentially carcinogenic materials that the filtration system has released.

 Image lightbox